WHAT DOES A MUSLIM LOOK LIKE?

-My first experience of faith was when I woke up and said to myself “I am a Muslim”.
-I was 35 years at that time.
-And I had been reading about Islam.
+“My first experience of faith was when I woke up and said to myself, ‘I am a Muslim.’
+I was 35 years old at that time.
+I had been reading about Islam.
 When we came back to Denmark I started to read about Islam because people asked me about Islam.

-With Donald Trump’s executive order this week banning Muslims from 7 countries from entering the USA for the next 90 days, I am reminded that Islam has brought billions of people closer to God and only a radicalized handful to terrorism.
-Who could look at Aminah Tonnsen and say she is a threat?
+In January 2017, Donald Trump signed executive order 13769 that banned Muslims from entering the United States for 90 days.
+I had this event in mind as I was reminded that Islam has brought billions of people closer to God and only a radicalized handful to terrorism.
+Who could look at Aminah Tønnsen and say she is a threat?
 Indeed, Islam means “submitted to God” and we must honor all those of all religions who are submitted to the God of their understanding… and all those of no religion who do the work of peace and lovingkindness in this world.